hollyoops/ReactiveForm/README.md

 - [**CocoaPods**](https://cocoapods.org)

-RecoilSwift is available through CocoaPods.
-To install it, simply add the following line to your Podfile:
+ReactiveForm is available through CocoaPods.
+To install it, simply add the following code to your Podfile:

 ```ruby
 pod 'ReactiveForm'